Division of Academic Affairs Policy

 Topic: Grade Replacement

-In order to invoke the grade replacement policy for a course, a student must have received an eligible grade in a prior attempt of the course.
+- In order to be eligible for grade replacement, a student must have received an eligible grade in a prior attempt of the same course or its direct equivalent.
 Grades of C-, D+, D, D- or F are eligible for undergraduate students, and grades of C+, C, C-, D+, D, D- or F are eligible for graduate students.
-Once a student invokes the grade replacement policy for a course, that decision is irrevocable.

 Division of Academic Affairs

 Grade Replacement Procedures

 This policy applies to currently enrolled, degree-seeking CU Boulder undergraduate and graduate students and to non-degree students enrolled in credit-bearing CU Boulder courses.
 Colorado Law students are excluded from this policy and are subject to the academic and grading policies of the Law School.